mabd314/mazing_web_backend/README.md

 # Mazing
-Mazing is a command-line game where you start the game in a certain room, and you gather item and use them to make your way out of the maze on time!
+Mazing is a command-line game where you start the game in a certain room, and you gather items and use them to make your way out of the maze on time!
 The maze is made up of several rooms connected by locked or unlocked doors.
 You win if you make your way out of the maze and reach the end room.
 You lose if you decide to quit or restart the game, or if the time needed to win elapses.